premierstacks/typescript-stack/README.md

 ### 🔄 Continuously Updated

 Stay ahead of the curve in the fast-paced world of TypeScript development.
-Our TypeScript Config is regularly updated to incorporate the latest advancements, ensuring your projects always adhere to cutting-edge practices and standards.
+Our TypeScript Stack is regularly updated to incorporate the latest advancements, ensuring your projects always adhere to cutting-edge practices and standards.

 ### ⚔️ Battle-Tested Reliability

-Depend on a TypeScript Config that has been rigorously tested across a wide range of projects.
+Depend on a TypeScript Stack that has been rigorously tested across a wide range of projects.
 From small libraries to large-scale applications, our configuration delivers consistent, error-free results, enhancing the reliability of your TypeScript code.

 ### 🏆 Premier Quality Guarantee

-Choosing our TypeScript Config reflects your commitment to code quality and developer experience.
+Choosing our TypeScript Stack reflects your commitment to code quality and developer experience.
 This tool is more than just a set of rules; it's a comprehensive approach to TypeScript development that sets your projects apart in terms of quality, safety, and maintainability.

 ## 🛡️ License & Usage